HOA & Condo Requirements by State: Reserves, Records, Meetings, Elections, Oversight

 |---|---|---|---|---|---|

-| CA | Yes — every 3 yrs, annual review (Civ.
-Code §5550); balcony inspections every 9 yrs for 3+ unit condos (§5551) | Broad member inspection incl. election materials (§§5200–5240) | Open meetings, member comment; exec session limited (§§4900–4955) | Secret double-envelope ballots, inspectors, 30-day window (§§5100–5145) | None — private enforcement (SOS collects filings) |
+| CA | Yes, every 3 yrs, annual review (Civ.
+Code §5550); balcony inspections every 9 yrs, condos with 3+ attached units only (§5551(l), narrowed by SB 410) | Broad member inspection incl. election materials (§§5200–5240); SB 410 (eff.
+1/1/2026) adds §5551 inspection reports as association records, retained two inspection cycles (~18 yrs) | Open meetings, member comment; exec session limited (§§4900–4955) | Secret double-envelope ballots, inspectors, 30-day window (§§5100–5145) | None, private enforcement (SOS collects filings) |

 | FL | SIRS every 10 yrs, condos 3+ stories (§718.112(2)(g)); milestone inspections (§553.899) | 7-yr retention; condo website posting 25+ units (§718.111(12)); HOA 10 business days, $50/day damages (§720.303) | Open; 48-hr posted notice; 14 days for assessments (§718.112(2)(c)) | Written ballots; 60/40-day notices; e-voting (§718.112(2)(d), §718.128) | DBPR Division + Condo Ombudsman (§§718.501–.5012); HOAs far less |

 | TX | No mandate (chs.
-82, 209); resale certificate discloses reserves (§82.157) | Owner examination rights, certified-mail procedure (§209.005) | Open; 144-hr regular / 72-hr special notice (§209.0051) | Absentee/electronic/proxy voting; recounts; ballot secrecy (§§209.00592–.0058) | None — courts (incl. justice courts) |
+82, 209); resale certificate discloses reserves (§82.157) | Owner examination rights, certified-mail procedure (§209.005) | Open; 144-hr regular / 72-hr special notice (§209.0051) | Absentee/electronic/proxy voting; recounts; ballot secrecy (§§209.00592–.0058) | None, courts (incl. justice courts) |

 | AZ | No mandate (ARS Title 33) | Reasonably available; 10 business days; 15¢/page cap (§33-1805) | Open incl. committees; 48-hr notice; members speak & record (§33-1804) | No proxies post-declarant; absentee ballots; 1-yr ballot retention (§33-1812) | ADRE petition process (§32-2199.01) |

-| CO | Policy about reserves required; study itself not mandated (§38-33.3-209.5) | Mandatory/permitted/withheld categories; $50/day penalty (§38-33.3-317) | Open; owner comment before action (§38-33.3-308) | Secret ballots in contested elections (§§38-33.3-310, 209.5) | HOA Info & Resource Center — registers, educates, doesn’t regulate (§12-10-801) |
+| CO | Policy about reserves required; study itself not mandated (§38-33.3-209.5) | Mandatory/permitted/withheld categories; $50/day penalty (§38-33.3-317) | Open; owner comment before action (§38-33.3-308) | Secret ballots in contested elections (§§38-33.3-310, 209.5) | HOA Info & Resource Center, registers, educates, doesn’t regulate (§12-10-801) |

 | NC | No mandate (chs.
 47F, 47C) | Reasonably available; free annual financials within 75 days (§47F-3-118) | Annual meeting; 10–60 days notice; owner comment (§47F-3-108) | Per bylaws + Nonprofit Corp.
 Act (§§47F-3-103, -110; ch.
 55A) | None |

-| VA | Yes — every 5 yrs, annual review (§55.1-1826 POA; §55.1-1965 condo) | Examination/copying for owners in good standing (§55.1-1815) | Open; owners may record and comment (§55.1-1816) | Not separately tracked in v1 — see governing documents & POA/Condo Acts | CIC Ombudsman + CIC Board (DPOR) (§§54.1-2354.2–.4) |
+| VA | Yes, every 5 yrs, annual review (§55.1-1826 POA; §55.1-1965 condo) | Examination/copying for owners in good standing (§55.1-1815) | Open; owners may record and comment (§55.1-1816) | Not separately tracked in v1, see governing documents & POA/Condo Acts | CIC Ombudsman + CIC Board (DPOR) (§§54.1-2354.2–.4) |

-| WA | Yes — annual updates; professional w/ site visit every 3rd yr (RCW 64.90.545–.555) | 10 days notice (max 21); mandatory redactions; free annual owner list (RCW 64.90.495) | Open with exec-session limits (RCW 64.90.445) | Not separately tracked in v1 — see WUCIOA ch.
-64.90 | None — private enforcement |
+| WA | Yes, annual updates; professional w/ site visit every 3rd yr (RCW 64.90.545–.555) | 10 days notice (max 21); mandatory redactions; free annual owner list (RCW 64.90.495) | Open with exec-session limits (RCW 64.90.445) | Not separately tracked in v1, see WUCIOA ch.
+64.90 | None, private enforcement |

 | IL | Condos: “reasonable reserves” in budget; 2/3 owner waiver (765 ILCS 605/9(c)) | Enumerated records; ~10 business days (765 ILCS 605/19) | Open; 48-hr board notice (765 ILCS 605/18) | Via bylaws/CICAA for non-condo HOAs (765 ILCS 160) | Condo/CIC Ombudsperson (IDFPR; 765 ILCS 615) |

-| NV | Yes — every 5 yrs by qualified preparer; summary filed w/ state (NRS 116.31152) | Available at business office; copy-charge caps (NRS 116.31175) | Board meets at least quarterly/every 100 days; agendas; comment (NRS 116.31083) | Secret written ballots counted in public; no quorum needed (NRS 116.31034) | CIC Ombudsman + Commission (NRS 116.625, 116.600) |
+| NV | Yes, every 5 yrs by qualified preparer; summary filed w/ state (NRS 116.31152) | Available at business office; copy-charge caps (NRS 116.31175) | Board meets at least quarterly/every 100 days; agendas; comment (NRS 116.31083) | Secret written ballots counted in public; no quorum needed (NRS 116.31034) | CIC Ombudsman + Commission (NRS 116.625, 116.600) |

 | GA | No mandate (O.C.G.A.
-44-3-70 et seq.; 44-3-220 et seq.) | Via Nonprofit Code inspection rights (§14-3-1602 et seq.); condo-act section pending verification | No HOA-specific statute — bylaws + Nonprofit Code (§14-3-701 et seq.) | Per bylaws + Nonprofit Code | None |
+44-3-70 et seq.; 44-3-220 et seq.) | Nonprofit Code only (§§14-3-1601–1606; 5 business days’ written notice).
+The Condominium Act has no inspection section — official TOC checked 2026-08-13 | No HOA-specific statute, bylaws + Nonprofit Code (§14-3-701 et seq.) | Per bylaws + Nonprofit Code | Changing: SB 406 (Act 715, 2026) requires POAs to register annually with the Secretary of State from 1/1/2027; unregistered associations may not collect fines or fees, file or record liens, or foreclose |

 | SC | No requirement (Title 27, ch.
-30 reviewed in full) | Recorded governing docs; budget/member-list access via Nonprofit Act (§§27-30-130, -150) | 48-hr notice before budget-increase meetings (§27-30-140; exceptions apply) | Per bylaws + Nonprofit Act | Dept. of Consumer Affairs — complaint intake only (§§27-30-310–340) |
+30 reviewed in full) | Recorded governing docs; budget/member-list access via Nonprofit Act (§§27-30-130, -150) | 48-hr notice before budget-increase meetings (§27-30-140; exceptions apply) | Per bylaws + Nonprofit Act | Dept. of Consumer Affairs, complaint intake only (§§27-30-310–340) |

-Legend: “No mandate” entries are negative claims — based on the absence of a requirement in the cited chapters as of the verification date, which is inherently harder to verify than a positive claim.
+Legend: “No mandate” entries are negative claims, based on the absence of a requirement in the cited chapters as of the verification date, which is inherently harder to verify than a positive claim.
 “Not separately tracked in v1” means our source log hasn’t yet verified that topic to citation depth for that state; we don’t guess.

 Whatever your state requires, two tools pair with this page: the reserve contribution calculator for a first funding estimate, and the reserve study guide for the DIY-vs-professional decision.